zeinmusarsaa/zeinsStartup/notes.md

  For the assignment due tomorrow for Java, I attempted to code this on my own, with a few pointers from the github page and the deepdive.
 When I finished, I looked at the possible solution and condensed some of my code.
 For example, I had to const functions and then did a console.log(testAll(input,test)) when I could've calculated the result with one const and called it as the possible solution offered.
-I implemented object classes with constructors and connect methods
+I implemented object classes with constructors and connect methodsI have made multiple changes to my code, adding a server-side APIs in order to double check the usernames, I als o added a third-party extension, the same one as the one in simon as I had to reset my entire code yesterday.